Cradled amongst seven acres of beautiful bushland in the heart of Bouddi National Park, is one of the nation’s most exclusive and luxurious lodgings.

 It begins with a footbath of lilly pilly and pepper berries and a smoking ceremony of gum leaves, paperbark and oak moss – held with the permission of elders – then a massage is set against a stirring soundtrack of didgeridoo and bush sounds.

 They say each ‘dreamtime’ treatment takes you on a spiritual journey – it’s certainly a welcome immersion into the local culture and a great way to feel even more connected to such a special place.

 After our spirit has been lifted and our soul fed with culture, it’s time to feast on a five-course degustation by in-house chef Duncan Kemmis.

 With the fire crackling nearby, a heated floor underfoot and beautiful natives blossoming from a vase, we settle into plush leather chairs and make our way through courses of burrata salad, wild mushroom ragu, swordfish with celeriac puree, truffle spatchcock and a flourless chocolate cake with mint ice cream.
 Every bite is divine.

 Hostess Camilla ensures the fire never wanes and our wine glasses are never empty.

-The next morning, we wake in an oasis of peace and tranquility on the lower level of the two-storey Retreat.
+The next morning, we wake in an oasis of peace and tranquillity on the lower level of the two-storey Retreat.

-Beyond the heavy linen curtains, luxe daybeds overlook a plunge pool, and the first rays of the day are luminating Pretty Beach below.
+Beyond the heavy linen curtains, luxe daybeds overlook a plunge pool, and the first rays of the day are illuminating Pretty Beach below.

 Duncan is back in the kitchen and a breakfast spread of crunchy croissants with fig jam, housemade granola with sheep’s milk yoghurt and stewed rhubarb, freshly baked bread with local honey, and silky scrambled eggs with herbs, pecorino and truffle, is soon laid out.